golang/go/gopls/doc/settings.md

 It might be one of:
 * `"godoc.org"`
 * `"pkg.go.dev"`
-If company chooses to use its own `godoc.org`, it's address can be used as well.
+If company chooses to use its own `godoc.org`, its address can be used as well.

 Default: `"pkg.go.dev"`.